 For someone who so passionately engages with the world around him, it was only natural that Bingle would decide to study abroad.
 In fact, he went abroad not once but twice as part of his major.

-After his first year, he went overseas for a London-based class in international advertising.
-Bingle and nine other students visited with executives from Toyota Europe and Ford Europe and with the managing director of an advertising agency for Coca-Cola in Europe.
-The student who had felt intimidated by large cities soon became a confident young man living in one of the world’s largest and most dynamic metropolises.
+After his first year, he went overseas for a London-based class on international advertising.
+Bingle and nine other students visited with executives from Toyota Europe and Ford Europe, and with the managing director of an advertising agency for Coca-Cola in Europe.
+The student who had once felt intimidated by large cities soon became a confident young man living in one of the world’s largest and most dynamic metropolises.

-Just two years later, Bingle again went abroad, this time to Hong Kong.
-While there, he met with the head of the World Bank in Singapore to discuss financing of the Belt and Road Initiative, an ambitious infrastructure development project that would stretch from East Asia to Europe, and he visited the United Nation’s refugee center in Malaysia.
+Just two years later, Bingle went abroad again, this time to Hong Kong.
+While there, he met with the head of the World Bank in Singapore to discuss the financing of the Belt and Road Initiative, an ambitious infrastructure development project that would stretch from East Asia to Europe, and he visited the United Nations’ refugee center in Malaysia.

 Bingle took his learning outside the classroom through internships in advertising, including with the Food Network, where he sold ad spots with the sales team.
 As a research intern for South by Southwest, an annual conglomerate of film, interactive media and music festivals, he helped discover startups across the globe as part of its accelerator program.

 Bingle reflects on a trip he took to New York City as a child.
 As he and his family were leaving, he turned around to take a picture of the skyline and a building under construction.
-This year, his internship was in that same building.
+His internship was in that same building.
 “Just crazy,” he muses, shaking his head.

 Guiding the Next Generation of Syracuse Students

 Mentoring is also a big part of Bingle’s life.
-He’s a peer mentor to both Newhouse and Whitman students.
+He was a peer mentor to both Newhouse and Whitman students.
 He looks at it as a way to step back and reflect.
-“I’ve been so fortunate to have people push me in the right direction,” Bingle says.
+“I’ve been so fortunate to have people push me in the right direction,” he says.
 “Mentoring is a way for me to show people that they have the potential to grow and learn and do great things.”

-Bingle stresses to the students he mentors that they can be anything they want to be and create the life they want to live here at Syracuse.
+He stressed to the students he mentored that they could be anything they want to be and create the life they want to live here at Syracuse.
 “That’s the life I live when I wake up every day,” he says.

 He views his mentoring as a way to share his accumulated experience with the next class of students.
-“I feel like as a graduating senior, everything is really coming together,” he says.
-“Honestly, every year has been better than the last.”
+“I felt like as a graduating senior, everything really came together,” he says.
+“Honestly, every year was better than the last.”